wzhstat/Reaction-Condition-Selector/README.md

 pip install functools
 conda install rdkit=2023.3.3 -c rdkit \
 ```
-We also provide the corresponding Environment file, You can reproduce the environment directly through the provided .yaml file.<br>
+We also provide the corresponding environment file, You can reproduce the environment directly through the provided .yaml file.<br>
 ```
 conda env create -f environment.yaml
 ```